hocss/ho-code-style/README.md

 Variables should be very descriptive and structured.
 If they are used solely to define a component (and are scoped) then the `[--ComponentName]` can be dropped, which allow repurposing at the risk of losing specificity (only a problem with global variables).

+The double hyphen identifier is to differentiate them from variables used as mixin parameters.

 ```
 @--color-black: #000;
 @--zIndex-2: 200;